o3de/o3de.org/content/docs/userguide/ui/animating/_index.md

 ---
-description: ' Use &ALY;''s Scripted Entity Tweener gem or the UI System''s Animation Editor to animate game UI elements. '
+description: ' Use Lumberyard''s Scripted Entity Tweener gem or the UI System''s Animation Editor to animate game UI elements. '
 title: Animating the UI
 ---